infiniflow/ragflow/docs/references/python_api_reference.md

 ##### question: `str`

 The question to start an AI-powered conversation.
-If `begin` component has parameters, question is not required.
+If the `begin` component takes parameters, a question is not required.

 ##### stream: `bool`